List of Twin Peaks characters: Pete Martell

 Pete Martell (played by Jack Nance) is a lumberjack who married his boss's sister Catherine.
-What started as a "summer's indiscretion" developed into a marriage that, from Pete's perspective, never should have happened, admitting that "Catherine is plain hell to live with."
+What started as a "summer's indiscretion" developed into a marriage that, from Pete's perspective, never should have happened, because "Catherine is plain hell to live with."
 While Pete is quiet and docile, Catherine is ruthless, stubborn, and determined.
-She doesn't make anything easy for her husband, who she feels is a useless, soft old fool.
+She does not make anything easy for Pete, who she considers a useless, soft old fool.
 It is made clear that Catherine was far richer than Pete, providing him at least financial consolation.
 Pete seems to harbor some genuine, nostalgic affection for his wife, which he expresses to Sheriff Truman when he thinks Catherine has died.
-After she reappears, she shows genuine affection towards him, hinting towards a deep bond between the two.
+After she reappears, she shows genuine affection for him, hinting at a deep bond between them.

-He is a keen angler.
-While Catherine plots to get back her late brother's business, Pete spends his time fishing and joking affectionately with Josie.
-Perhaps too good to be true, Josie is pure balm to Pete when compared to Catherine's constant spite and contempt.
+Pete is a keen angler.
+While Catherine plots to get back her late brother's business, Pete spends his time fishing and joking affectionately with Josie, who is a balm to him compared to Catherine's constant spite and contempt.

-He is an expert chess player, presumably the best in town and the surrounding area.
-In Season 2 he helps Special Agent Cooper in his deadly tournament against Windom Earle.
+Pete is an expert chess player, presumably the best in town and the surrounding area.
+In Season 2, he helps Special Agent Cooper in his deadly tournament against Windom Earle.
 He credits his chess ability to having extensively studied the games of José Raúl Capablanca.